 Welcome!

-As part of the Fred Fox School of Music, the choral area carries on a seventy-year tradition of joyful excellence in performance, education and scholarship.
-We intentionally promote and celebrate inclusivity and diversity in our student population as well as in our concert programming and in our innovative curriculum.
+As part of the University of Arizona School of Music, the choral area carries on a 75-year tradition of joyful excellence in performance, education and scholarship.

-University of Arizona choral ensembles have achieved distinction through collaborations with Tucson Symphony Orchestra, Kronos Quartet, True Concord Voices and Orchestra, City of Prague Philharmonic Orchestra and Tucson Desert Song Festival, and also through invited performances at Carnegie Hall as well as for the professional conferences of American Choral Directors Association, College Music Society, and Arizona Music Educators Association.
+University of Arizona choral ensembles have achieved distinction through invitations to perform at Carnegie Hall, with the Tucson Symphony Orchestra and other regional musical organizations, and for professional conferences of American Choral Directors Association, National Collegiate Choral Organization, GALA Choruses, College Music Society, and Arizona Music Educators Association.

 Come join us and make the University of Arizona your musical home – we have a place for you!